I love the look of heels.

 They give us height, elongate our legs and elevate even the simplest of outfits.

 But, heels aren’t practical for my everyday life – especially these days.

 What I need is a chic and comfortable flat.

 So when you’re swapping a heel for a flat, you want to keep a few things in mind.

 6 Comfortable Flats to Wear When You Can’t Wear Heels

-Have pants and skirts hemmed; you may also have to have some fullness taken out of the leg of your pants so they don’t seem oversized and overwhelm your frame.
+Have pants and skirts hemmed; having some fullness taken out of the leg of your pants may also be helpful so they don’t seem oversized and overwhelm your frame.

 Full-length pants should have a break, which means the bottom of the hem slightly puddles (like a curtain on the floor) on top of your shoe.